 However, this doesn’t mean there’s nothing anyone can do about it.
 Depending on state/federal regulations, personal circumstances, and the severity of said felonies, someone can get them expunged.
 Also, unless an individual’s felony record is relevant to their desired profession, the EEOC’s (Equal Employment Opportunity Commission) Civil Rights Act prohibits employers from preventing candidates from applying for a job.

-Am I Required By Law to Disclose a Felony After 7 Years?
+Am I Required By Law To Disclose a Felony After 7 Years?

 As previously mentioned, an individual can expunge their felony record if they’re worried about it affecting their job prospects.
 Nevertheless, they have to check the expungement laws of each state before doing so.4